taiiii123/comment-beautifier-vscode-extension/README.md

 ## Usage 💡

 1. Select the code block containing comments you want to format
-2. Right-click and select "Beautify Comment Indentation" from the context menu
+2. Right-click and select either:
+   - "Align Comments Left" for minimum indentation
+   - "Align Comments Right" for maximum indentation
-3. Comments will be aligned to maintain consistent indentation
+3. Comments will be aligned according to your choice

 ### Example